Why did I become a Catholic?

 By the way, there's no need to get hung up on the word priest which comes from presbyteros in the original Greek and means elder.
 It was used to designate an ordained office in the Church along with bishops and deacons.

 The Greek word for temple priests is a different word, hierus (and the Hebrew word is kohen).

-The Catholic Church does indeed promote the priesthood of all believers.
-The teaching originally appeared in the Old Testament in the book of Exodus and did not cancel out the special office of temple priest.
+The Catholic Church does indeed teach the priesthood of all believers.
+The teaching originally appeared in the Old Testament in the book of Exodus and was quoted in several places in the New Testament, and yet it did not cancel out the special office of temple priest.

 Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation.
 These are the words you are to speak to the Israelites.

 This was not a major issue for me, but I did roll my eyes and wonder, "of all the titles available to Catholics, why did they have to use that one and throw up an unnecessary roadblock?"
 I mean, wasn't Jesus very clear on this point?